bergeronmatt/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Why would you use class component over function components (removing hooks from the question)?
+    You sould use class components over function components so that you can utilize more features within react that function components can't access.

 - [ ] Name three lifecycle methods and their purposes.
+    The three lifecycle methods and their purposes are:
+    1 - mounting cycle (the creation/rendering of the component)
+    2 - updating cycle (growth/building phase of the component)
+    3 - unmounting cycle (death of the component; stopping data leaks and saving memory)
 - [ ] What is the purpose of a custom hook?
+    The purpose of a custom hook are to create a specific mechanism to reuse stateful logic.
+One example would be in my previous build week, the react II member used a custom hook to shorten the url necessary to call the api to make the code more readable and to avoid typo areas when creating axios calls.
 - [ ] Why is it important to test our apps?
+    It's important to test the app becuase you can create tests that not only allow you to see if the app is rendering, but if the functionality of the code is working.
+Such as if a form is actually taking input data and sending it to the backend vs just taking the data and resetting the form.

 ## Project Set Up